kovidgoyal/kitty/docs/file-transfer-protocol.rst

 (without spaces).
 Currently, only the SHA256 hash function is supported.

 .. warning::
-   Hashing does not hide the value of the password.
+   Hashing does not effectively hide the value of the password.
 So this functionality should only be used in secure/trusted contexts.
-While there exist hash functions harder to compute than SHA256, they are unsuitable as they will introduce a lot of latency to starting a session and in any case there is no mathematical proof that **any** hash function is actually not brute-forceable.
+While there exist hash functions harder to compute than SHA256, they are unsuitable as they will introduce a lot of latency to starting a session and in any case there is no mathematical proof that **any** hash function is not brute-forceable.

 Encoding of transfer commands as escape codes
 ------------------------------------------------